Proceedings of the Royal Society

-Many landmark scientific discoveries are published in the Proceedings, making it one of the most historically significant science journals.
-The journal contains several articles written by the most celebrated names in science, such as Paul Dirac, Werner Heisenberg, Ernest Rutherford, Erwin Schrödinger, William Lawrence Bragg, Lord Kelvin, J.J.
+Many landmark scientific discoveries are published in the Proceedings, making it one of the most important science journals in history.
+The journal contains several articles written by prominent scientists such as Paul Dirac, Werner Heisenberg, Ernest Rutherford, Erwin Schrödinger, William Lawrence Bragg, Lord Kelvin, J.J.
 Thomson, James Clerk Maxwell, Dorothy Hodgkin and Stephen Hawking.

 In 2004, the Royal Society began The Journal of the Royal Society Interface for papers at the interface of physical sciences and life sciences.

 History

 The journal began in 1831 as a compilation of abstracts of papers in the Philosophical Transactions of the Royal Society, the older Royal Society publication, that began in 1665.